StarbirdTech/AI-Blueprints/generative-ai/fine-tuning-with-orpo/README.md

 - Generate comparative analysis and metrics

-**Disclaimer**: The number of training steps has been intentionally reduced to optimize computational efficiency and minimize training time.
-However, this parameter can be adjusted if further model performance improvements are desired.
+**Disclaimer**: The number of training steps and the size of training and validation datasets has been intentionally reduced to optimize computational efficiency and minimize training time.
+However, these parameters can be adjusted if further model performance improvements are desired.

 ### Step 2: Register the Models for Deployment